 Sonnet 316

-Alabaster and gold corroded grey—
+Alabaster and gold, both dulled to grey—

-Yet in the eyes remains a light refined
+Yet in the eyes remains a light refined,

-In lines of love and laughter, joy and strife
+In lines of love and laughter, joy and strife;

-To chronicle a passage rich and bold,
+A chronicle of life both rich and bold,

-One not to be recast, though flaws be rife.
+One not to be recast, though flaws be rife—

 Once long ago a boy did make a sword